 What do you need to be a mentor?

 Everyone has experience to share that can help others who are taking the same path.
 Whether for their career, academics, sports or general life matters, you can contribute knowledge that can help someone grow and succeed.
-As long as you are willing to share your knowledge and some time, you can be a mentor.
+As long as you are willing to share your knowledge and time, you can be a mentor.

 Moreover, a good mentor: